ramonarmen96/BlackjackProject/README.md

 ### Lessons learned
-I know that I repeated myself throughout the program, and after going back through it I was able to removing some extra code.
+I know that I repeated myself throughout the program, and after going back through it I was able to remove some extra code.
 I had an issue where If the player lost and chose not to play anymore I got some exception errors.
 I had a hard time getting the actual cards dealt, but once I